These days you can be sued for about anything from hitting someone’s bumper to divorcing your spouse.

 That’s a fancy way of saying that they need to prove that it’s “more likely than not” that you’re guilty, as opposed to “beyond a reasonable doubt” (which is much more difficult).

 Can you go to jail for not paying payday loans?

 No, you will not go to jail for not paying payday loans, no matter what your lender or a debt collector might say.
 You can, however, land in jail for other reasons for lack of repayment.

 There are two basic types of court proceedings:

-- Criminal: disputes between the government and an alleged criminal offender where an unsuccessful defendant is punished with fines and jail time (and in rare cases, death)
+Disputes between the government and an alleged criminal offender where an unsuccessful defendant is punished with fines and jail time (and in rare cases, death.)

 Payday lenders can sue you but can only take you to civil court, which means that a conviction is never going to land you in jail.